 What you pack will largely depend on the locations that you decide to visit.
 For the itinerary that we chose, we would experience two vastly different climates.
 In London for the most part it was cool and rainy but on our first day in Rome it was 95f!

 To accommodate this we stuck to the basics and went with clothing that we could easily wash and mix and match.
 We packed everything from sweaters to flip-flops but did so efficiently.
-Everything fit in our four carryons and two backpacks.
+We were able to go carry on only for two weeks and everything fit in our four carryons and two backpacks for our family of four.

 Check out these essential space-saving tips that can help on extended vacations.